anish-chilakala/VRsTE/README.md

 - Professionals testing control systems

 By combining **accessibility, performance, and extensibility**, VRSTE bridges the gap between educational tools and professional robotics platforms.

+## Timeline & Roadmap

+VRSTE is under active development, with the **first official version scheduled for release next month**.
+The project roadmap highlights key milestones and planned features: